 Yes.
-A missing will can go through probate in Florida.
+A missing or lost will can go through probate in Florida.

 What is a “Missing” or “Lost” Will Under Florida Law?